St. Andrew's Athletic Club: Legacy

 Being the first Argentine champion gave St. Andrew's fame and prestige.
-The first crest of Independiente (with the "IFC – Independiente Football Club" initials) was inspired on St. Andrew's.
+The first crest of Independiente (with the "IFBC – Independiente Foot-Ball Club" initials) was inspired on St. Andrew's.
 In the 1990s, the original crest of the club was revived for the away jerseys, having been used as emblem since then.

 In 2013, the Argentine Football Association listed on its website St. Andrew's as the first Argentine champion, although the title was shared with Old Caledonians and the Association did not organise that championship so the body was established in February 1893.